Proper Orthogonal Descriptors for Multi-element Chemical Systems: Introduction

-In a recent work \cite{Nguyen2022}, we introduce a new method to represent atomic neighbourhood environments with the so-called proper orthogonal descriptors (PODs) inspired by the reduced basis method \cite{barrault04:_empir_inter_method,Boyaval2009a,Grepl2007a,ARCME,Nguyen2008} for parametrized partial differential equations.
+In a recent work \cite{Nguyen2023}, we introduce a new method to represent atomic neighbourhood environments with the so-called proper orthogonal descriptors (PODs) inspired by the reduced basis method \cite{Barrault2004,Boyaval2009b,Grepl2007a,ARCME,Nguyen2008,Nguyen2023d} for parametrized partial differential equations.
 The POD potential is expressed as a linear combination of the proper orthogonal descriptors and fitted against density functional theory (DFT) data by using least-squares regression.
-The POD potential is demonstrated on single-element systems of Li, Mo, Cu, Ni, Si, Ge, Ta elements and found to provide more accurate predictions than both SNAP and ACE potentials on majority of cases.
+The POD potential is demonstrated on single-element systems of Li, Mo, Cu, Ni, Si, Ge, Ta elements and found to provide as accurate predictions as both SNAP and ACE potentials.
+The POD potential is studied in the recent work \cite{Rohskopf2023} on the influence of model complexity on simulated properties and further extended in \cite{Nguyen2023b} to higher-order interactions.
+In \cite{Nguyen2023b}, the POD potential is shown to admit the atom density formulation that allows for an efficient implementation of many-body POD descriptors.

-In this paper, we extend our previous work \cite{Nguyen2022} to develop proper orthogonal descriptors for multi-element chemical systems.
+{In this paper, we extend our previous work \cite{Nguyen2023} to develop proper orthogonal descriptors for multi-element chemical systems.
 The potential energy surface of a multi-element system is represented as a many-body expansion of parametrized potentials which are functions of atom positions, atom types, and parameters.
-The orthogonal basis functions are formed by using Karhunen-Lo\`eve (KL) expansion of the parametrized potentials and transformed into proper orthogonal descriptors according to the chemical elements of atoms, thus leading to multi-element descriptors.
-For a system of $N_{\rm e}$ elements, the number of multi-element proper orthogonal descriptors increases as $O(N_{\rm e}^3)$, while the computational cost is independent of $N_{\rm e}$.
-Furthermore, we introduce two different POD potentials for multi-element systems by composing the descriptors in two different ways.
-The first POD potential is expressed as a linear combination of the descriptors.
-To develop the second POD potential, we compose the original descriptors to construct new descriptors that can capture higher-body interactions and provide more accurate predictions.
-While the second POD potential has an order of magnitude more descriptors than the first POD potential, it has exactly the same computational complexity as the first one.
-The two POD potentials are demonstrated for indium phosphide and titanium dioxide in comparison with the spectral neighbor analysis potential (SNAP) and atomic cluster expansion (ACE) potentials.
-The second POD potential is found to be considerably more accurate than the first POD potential, SNAP and ACE potentials.
+The orthogonal basis functions are formed by applying the proper orthogonal decomposition to the parametrized potentials and transformed into proper orthogonal descriptors according to the chemical elements of atoms, thus leading to multi-element descriptors.
+Systems with more elements usually have more complex atomic environments than those with less elements.
+Hence, increasing the number of elements usually leads to an increase in the number of descriptors in order for the potential to provide accurate predictions for multi-element systems, which in turn results an increase in the computational cost.
+We emphasize that the multi-element proper orthogonal descriptors only need to scale the size of the model with actual chemical complexity and not with the combinatorial complexity of treating chemical species.}